On Stable and Unstable Behaviours of Certain Rotation Segments: Introduction

+\begin{Remark} If the map $\widetilde{f}$ from the above theorem preserves area, then the perturbed map $\widetilde{g}$ can also be chosen in the area-preserving world.
+This is a well-known fact (follows from Lemma \ref{firstclosing}), but it deserves to be mentioned, as it is one of the only cases known to us on how to perturb a non-wandering homeomorphism and remain non-wandering. \end{Remark}

 It is interesting to ask if the same statement is also true in $C^1$ topology.
 If we go on to consider $C^r$ diffeomorphisms, $r\geq 1$, clearer descriptions should be expected.
-In particular, we proved the following result, which shows the non-genericity of the set of diffeomorphisms with this special kind of rotation set.
+In particular, we proved the following result, which suggests the non-genericity of the set of non-wandering diffeomorphisms with this special kind of rotation set.
+We say "suggest", because it is not known how to perturb a non-wandering diffeomorphisms and remain non-wandering (unless of course, in some particular cases, like area-preserving maps).